Department of Music

 Friday, February 4, 2022

 Freshman and transfer students who are entering Harding for the first time in the fall semester and who have applied for admission to the university are eligible.

 Where will auditions be held?

 Auditions will take place in the music wing of the Donald W. Reynolds Center for Music and Communication on the south side of the university campus.
-Please report to the Music Office upon arrival (M100) to check in with the Music Office Secretary.
+Please report to the Music Office upon arrival (M101, first office on the left as you enter the Reynolds building) to check in with our administrative assistant.

 What should I wear?

 We expect students to be dressed well for their audition.
 Dress as you would if you were performing in a concert.
-Jeans are not appropriate but slacks or a skirt/dress are.
-Think along the lines of Sunday clothes or business dress.
+Jeans are not appropriate but a dress shirt and slacks or a skirt/dress project just the right image of professionalism.

 What kind of compositions should I perform?

 - KEYBOARD (piano) - the first movement of a sonata or sonatina AND one classical piece from the 19th or 20th century

 - INSTRUMENTAL (winds, strings, percussion) - two works of contrasting nature, or two contrasting movements from a solo concerto or sonata, with a minimum difficulty level of that of a standard solo from the state level solo list in your home state.